SarthakSKumar/IoT-Projects-and-Scripts/README.md

 git clone <HTTPS link>
 ```

-### Refer to this following article for the remaining configuration steps [CONTRIBUTING.md](https://github.com/SarthakSKumar/IoT-Projects-and-Scripts/blob/master/CONTRIBUTING.md)
+### Refer to the following article for the remaining configuration steps [CONTRIBUTING.md](https://github.com/SarthakSKumar/IoT-Projects-and-Scripts/blob/master/CONTRIBUTING.md)
 <br>

 ## 📩 Connect with me
 Don't hesitate to ping me🤝.
-If you are interested to discuss any further, I'm always open for a conversation!!✔ <br>
+If you want to discuss this further, I'm always open to a conversation!!✔ <br>
 Shoot me an email <a href = "mailto:sskworld9742@gmail.com">here</a> for official discussions. <br>
 <p align = "justify">
  <a href = "https://www.linkedin.com/in/sarthakskumar/"><img src = "https://github.com/SarthakSKumar/SarthakSKumar/blob/main/Assets/Social/Linkedin.png" height = 40 width = 40/></a>